 The purpose of the school to work experience is to prepare students for future full-time employment; promote cooperation between business, community, and schools; appraise individual aptitudes, abilities, and interests; explore occupational requirements, number of jobs available, hours and salaries; provide a hands-on experience not available in a school setting, and integrate classroom theory with practical experience.
 Students interested in the School to Work Experience must be employed for compensation or on a volunteer basis.
-Students are required to work a minimum of five (5) hours per week which would replace time normally spent in the classroom for one period for one Trimester.
+Students are required to work a minimum of 60 hours per trimester which would replace time normally spent in the classroom for one period for one Trimester.
 The student must adhere to the guidelines as set forth in the district's Work-Based Learning Handbook.
 Prior to the start of the Trimester, students will meet with the employer and the school to work coordinator to coordinate expectations, assessments, hours of employment.
 Students must provide a valid Wisconsin Driver's License, proof of automobile insurance, and a transportation liability waiver.
 Students will also sign an employment contract which outlines the responsibilities of the student, employer, parent/guardian, school to work coordinator, and school.
 Violations of said contract may result in the termination of this class.
 Students enrolled in this class will automatically be enrolled in the Wisconsin Skills Certificate program.

-Intro to Business- Two Consecutive Trimesters - 1.0 credit Grades 10-12 (Prerequisite: Computer Applications I) (This class will be offered during school years beginning in an even-numbered calendar year.
+Intro to Business- One Trimester - .5 credit Grades 10-12 (Prerequisite: Computer Applications I) (This class will be offered during school years beginning in an even-numbered calendar year.

 An introduction to what a business is, how it operates, and how it is managed.
 Students identify forms of ownership and the processes used in production and marketing, finance, personnel, and management in business operations.
 This course may offer Sophomores, Juniors, and Seniors the option of dual credit with Mid-State Technical College.
+This course may include a textbook fee.

-Quality Customer Service-One Trimester .5 credit Grades 10-12
+Quality Customer Service- One Trimester .5 credit Grades 10-12

 Addresses sensitivity in communicating with customers and co-workers.
 Includes international communications, teamwork, working relationships, and telephone skills.
 This course may offer Sophomores, Juniors, and Seniors the option of dual credit with Mid-State Technical College.
+This course may include a textbook fee.